ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Conference Site with Registration System.md

 - Footer should be included on every page route with the logo, sponsor logos and links to relevant data protection policies
 - Including a dark/light mode toggle in the navbar/header.
 This is good for accessibility and also so that I do not have to look at a light mode website for hours while developing.

+## Sticking points
+This site should be a relatively straight forward project, with the initial scope agreed upon with the client only requiring one route of the website to actually interact with a backend.
+This may and in fact is somewhat likely to change in the future depending on how the development process goes but the specs can't change without a renegotiation.

+The only part that is more complicated than static content communication is the <span style="font-weight: bold; font-style: italic; color: cyan;">Registration of interest form.</span>

+This might need to be expanded into a full on registration form with payment handling, but that is not in the initial agreement, which only covers a registration of **INTEREST** form.
+The form will simply collect name, email and survey answers about interest in presenting a poster or talk.
+This info needs to be stored in a db, somehow exportable to the client for use in a mailing list.
+All procedures involved in the handling of this data need to abide by GDPR and we need to write and display policies to this effect.

 ## Notes for individual routes

 ### Home page